cn0047/stash/ed/elasticsearch/search.md

 Search
 -

+Query context - How well does document match query (score).
+Filter context - does document match query clause (yes/no).

 The parameters allowed in the URI search [are](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-uri-request.html#_parameters_4)

 There are three types of `match` query: `boolean`, `phrase`, and `phrase_prefix`.

+Boolean:

+* must - clause must appear in matching documents.
+* should - may appear but may ney not.
+* must_not
+* filter - must appear in result but result not scored.

 [Dates math](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html#_date_math_and_rounding).
 [Regexp syntax](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-regexp-query.html#regexp-syntax).